danisherror/obsidian-workk/project ideas/Project Ideas.md

 	- In this project we will give token to the each request and driver can verify the map with users by verifying the token with the users
 	- So no information leak of users.
 	- Allow the deletion of token after 2 days, so that there is no link to user allow the user to be privacy feature enabled.
+- create the 3d view of a person by taking the photos
+- find the location and user information using the ip address